Robert Byrne (bishop): Bishop of Hexham and Newcastle

-On 4 February 2019, Pope Francis appointed Byrne the next Bishop of Hexham and Newcastle, in succession to Séamus Cunningham.
+On 4 February 2019, Pope Francis appointed Byrne Bishop of Hexham and Newcastle, in succession to Séamus Cunningham.
 He was enthroned as the 14th bishop of the Diocese of Hexham and Newcastle during a Mass at St Mary's Cathedral, Newcastle on 25 March 2019.

+Resignation and controversy

-On 12 December 2022, Pope Francis accepted his resignation from his bishopric, nine years before the normal retirement age of 75, as mandated by Catholic canon law.
+On 12 December 2022, Pope Francis accepted his resignation from his see, nine years before the retirement age of 75 mandated by Catholic canon law.
 In a statement, the bishop said that the duties of his office had "become too great a burden to bear".
+In the same month, Byrne had been reported to the police "after an allegation of abuse was made against him by a priest from another diocese to his bishop".

-It was reported on Sunday, 22 January 2023, that the Vatican was investigating rumours of a sex party at St Mary's Cathedral.
-As part of the investigation into the resignation of Byrne, the Church was looking into claims one of his priests invited worshippers to a party in his quarters attached to the cathedral during lockdown.
+On 22 January 2023, it was reported that the Holy See was investigating rumours of a sex party at St Mary's Cathedral.
+As part of the investigation into Byrne's resignation, the Church was looking into claims one of his priests invited worshippers to a party in his quarters attached to the cathedral during lockdown.
 The priest, Michael McCoy, dean of the cathedral, killed himself four days after finding out he was being investigated by police for child sexual abuse.
-In a letter seen by The Sunday Times Malcolm McMahon, archbishop of Liverpool, who is leading the investigation into the circumstances surrounding Byrne's resignation, said he has been asked by the pope’s advisers to prepare “an in-depth report into the events leading up to Bishop Byrne’s resignation”.
+In a letter seen by The Sunday Times Malcolm McMahon, Archbishop of Liverpool, who was leading the investigation into the circumstances surrounding Byrne's resignation, said he has been asked by the pope’s advisers to prepare "an in-depth report into the events leading up to Bishop Byrne’s resignation".

+In May 2023, a summary of the report was published which included a number of findings: